jordanmchavez/kdm-tts/README.md

 * Spiderlings, lonely fruit, and sunstalker shades now snap to terrain.
 * Spiderlings, lonely fruit, and sunstalker shades now show movement overlays.
 * Ability to change player colors: right click your player marker and "set color tint" to the color of your choice.
 Your Battle UI marker and player figurine will automatically be updated with the same color after a few seconds.
+* Starting a new campaign now spawns Allister/Ezra/Lucy/Zachary figurines on player 1/2/3/4 markers.
+* "First Day" settlement event card now spawns face up next to the settlement events deck when starting a new campaign.
 * Removed blank space between Battle UI player sections, so it takes up a bit less space.
 * The Flower Knight "A Warm Virus" event can now be added to timeline.
 * "Next Turn" button now automatically moves Monster Controller card to next player with a living survivor.
+* Moved survival tokens and player marker/circle to player boards.
+This frees up more space above the player board for resource cards, status cards, etc.
+* Export now supports card stacks: no more having to separate one card per slot
+* Import now automatically creates survival tokens.
+* Improved console commands overall
 * Fixed lots of broken gear (thanks Mei for the fixed images!):
     * Vespertine Bow: 4 -> 6 strength
     * Lantern Glaive: added missing "Reach 2"